witer-rs/witer/README.md

 could lead to performance gains (unsubstantiated).
 Additionally, I was simply not satisfied with the way the `winit` API looks and feels.
 If you are perfectly satisfied with what `winit` offers, then I recommend you stick with it.

-**Q:** What happened to the 3.0 version?
+**Q:** What happened to `ezwin`?

-**A:** As this project is in flux, there was a temporary `3.0` version that was implemented which strayed from my vision of the crate.
-I regret publishing that version, and have since yanked each of them off of crates.io.
-In the future, I intend to be far more deliberate and considerate over what gets published rather than willy-nilly publishing the next big features.
+**A:** I wanted a name that was more inline with the ideas and goals behind the project.
+Additionally, I wanted a chance to pull the project back to `v0.x.x` to reflect its volatile nature.
+This isn't currently possible with Crates.io (ignoring yanking).
+Furthermore, the `v3.x.x` could be seen as confusing for those who didn't understand why they existed.

 ## ⚠️ Warning ⚠️